eshankn/master-thesis-brainmep-ai8x-training/README-brainmep.md

 ```
 python process_chbmit_singlech.py
 ```
+The processed data will then be placed in data/chbmit_singlech.

 ## New models
 All new models are placed in the models folder.

 ### EpiDeNet (Reference)
-The model epidenet_reference.py contains the original EpiDeNet model, without any adaptations for it to work on the MAX78000.
+The model epidenet_reference.py contains the original EpiDeNet model, without any adaptations for it to work on the
+MAX78000.
+### EpiDeNet (Reference), Single Ch
+The model epidenet_reference_singlech.py contains the adapted EpiDeNet model for a single channels, with essentially only the first three blocks and the final dense layer.

 ### EpiDeNet (A)
 Like in powerpoint, work in progress.